 Are you one of the 25.1 million mothers with children under the age of 18 in the workforce today?
 If so, you may feel like you clock out from one job to immediately begin working on the second that of running a household and caring for children.
 It’s no wonder that a quarter of working moms break down in tears once a week.
 And if once a week sounds like nothing, let that be an even greater indication of how badly you need to take a mental health day.
 Get a sitter for the kids and spend some quality quiet time with your significant other or just spend a full day, and maybe even night, by yourself.
 Netflix is all the company you may need while you rest and recharge.

 What you do on your mental health day doesn’t much matter as long as you are focused on improving your mental health.
+Maybe you could read that book you’ve been putting off or even ordering that gift box you’ve been wanting to try for so long.
+There are so many different types to pamper yourself such as books, wine, food or even a monthly delivery of marijuana products like those that come in the Nugg Club Box.
+Find something that works best for you to help relieve the stress and anxiety you’re feeling.
+It’s as important to relax your mind after a huge amount of stress as it is to relax your body after exercising, you need to give yourself the time to heal.
 And please, don’t feel guilty for taking time to yourself.
 Your husband, kids, employer, and even your own self need you to make your mental health a priority.
 You have our permission to call out tomorrow.

 Feature photo:Alex Bl?jan / Unsplash